harshad16/Chess-play/readme.md

   - A Minimax class that implements the Minimax algorithm
   - A GUI class that implements the graphical user interface
   - A UI class that implements the command line user interface
-  - A CNN class that implements a convolutional neural network.

 ### Getting started
 - Prerequisites: